Islamist insurgency in Benin

-The jihadist insurgency in Northern Benin is an insurgency in Northern Benin by al-Qaeda affiliate Jama'at Nasr al-Islam wal-Muslimin and to a lesser extent, the Islamic State's Sahel Province and Lakurawa.
+The Islamist insurgency in Benin is an ongoing armed conflict in Benin being waged by al-Qaeda-affiliate Jama'at Nasr al-Islam wal-Muslimin (JNIM) and to a lesser extent, the Islamic State's Sahel Province (ISSP) and Islamic State (IS)-aligned Lakurawa.
 The insurgency began in late 2021 with low-level attacks near the Nigerien and Burkinabe borders, but escalated in 2022 after the Beninese government launched heavy counterattacks.
 Dozens of Beninese soldiers were killed in the first few months of 2025 after heightened JNIM activity.
 Benin was the first coastal West African country to see a permanent JNIM presence in it, with Togo, Ghana, and Côte d'Ivoire seeing temporary areas of influence.

 Background

-The organizations that would grow to become Jama'at Nasr al-Islam wal-Muslimin (JNIM) and the Islamic State's Sahel Province (ISGS) began as several Islamist Tuareg-dominated militant groups that hijacked the 2012 Tuareg rebellion in Mali.
+The organizations that would grow to become Jama'at Nasr al-Islam wal-Muslimin (JNIM) and the Islamic State's Sahel Province (ISSP) began as several Islamist Tuareg-dominated militant groups that hijacked the 2012 Tuareg rebellion in Mali.
 Following the French intervention in 2013 that crippled many of these groups, the Fulani Katiba Macina rose to become the preeminent jihadist group in Mali, expanding to Burkina Faso in 2015.
-Katiba Macina and several other jihadist groups founded the Jama'at Nasr al-Islam wal-Muslimin coalition, al-Qaeda's province in the Sahel, in 2017.
+Katiba Macina and several other jihadist groups founded the JNIM coalition, al-Qaeda's faction in the Sahel, in 2017.

 By 2019, JNIM had a sizable presence in Mali and Burkina Faso, with a small presence in Niger, and predominantly sought support from the Fulani ethnic group.
 Hit-and-run attacks on government forces and gold mines allowed the group to fund its activities and expand its areas of influence, particularly in Burkina Faso.
 By 2021, JNIM had a large presence in southern Burkina Faso and often had temporary camps along the Beninese and Togolese borders in the southeast and the Ivorian and Ghanaian borders where they would evade Burkinabe forces.
 The primary katiba, or brigade, of JNIM conducting these activities was the Katiba Mouslimou subgroup of Katiba Hanifa, based in Burkina Faso and Niger.
 Prior to attacks in Beninese territory by these groups, both Beninese and Togolese soldiers were deployed in heavy numbers along the Burkinabe border, as part of the Accra Initiative in 2017 to combat jihadist expansion.

 The Islamic State first gained a presence near Benin in 2019, using Alibori Department as a resting location for its attacks on other areas, particularly in the Mali-Burkina Faso-Niger tri-border region.
 The group was thought to have disappeared, although it reappeared in Alibori in September 2022.
-ISGS first contacted civilians in Malanville in 2019, and the W National Park became a fallback zone from clashes with JNIM in 2020.
+ISSP first contacted civilians in Malanville in 2019, and the W National Park became a fallback zone from clashes with JNIM in 2020.